AmadeusRelay/AmadeusRelayFrontend/README.md

     }
 }
 ```
 As we can see, there are two steps before converting ETH to WETH.
-The first one is getting the taker's address from web3.eth.coinbase, that returns the coinbase address set in your metamask, i.e. your public wallet key.
+The first one is getting the taker's address from web3.eth.coinbase, that returns your public wallet key.
+If you're using Metamask, it is the coinbase address set in it.
 The second step is to convert the value inserted in the the smallest denomination of a token, expressed in baseUnits.
 In our case, this mean 18 decimals.
 After that, you can call depositAsync and actually make the ETH -> WETH exchange.
 On the code shown above, this conversion was made only if taker didn't have WETH enought, avoiding unnecessary conversions.

 All zeroEx function that we are using next will consider this amount already converted to baseUnits.